DanBuda11/design-guidelines/README.md

 ## Spacing & Layout

+- Don't worry about designing past 960 pixels.
+Even though there are larger screens, it's ok to have extra white space on the sides instead of trying to redesign stuff to fill up the extra space
 - Use a lot of white space in the correct places
 - You want space between different sections of the site, between headings and content, etc.
 - Put white space between elements, groups of elements, website's sections, lines of text